sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Under New credentials, for Kind select Secret text Scope is Global
 In the Secret field enter the sonar token you generated earlier.
-ID and Description, you may type sonar-cred
+ID and Description, you type sonarqube
 Click Create

 Next Click Add credentials